willstudy/iotex-docs/docs/libraries-and-tools.md

 ::::

-To see the result of the transfer action, you can ether go to `https://iotexscan.io/action/:actionHash` or query like
+To see the result of the transfer action, you can either go to `https://iotexscan.io/action/:actionHash` or query like

 :::: tabs